collective-soundworks/collective-soundworks.github.io/tutorials/state-manager.md

 Now that our shared states are setup, let's continue on our client-side code to display the current values of the different shared states and update the screen when their values change.

 ::: info
-In these series, all HTMl rendering will be achieved by using the [Lit](https://lit.dev/) library proposed by _Google_ and the [@ircam/sc-components](https://ircam-ismm.github.io/sc-components/) library.
+In these series, all HTML rendering will be achieved by using the [Lit](https://lit.dev/) library proposed by _Google_ and the [@ircam/sc-components](https://ircam-ismm.github.io/sc-components/) library.
 Both libraries are installed by default when you create a new application using the soundworks wizard.
 :::

 Let's first modify the `renderApp` provided by the "player" boilerplate code to display the values of our two states: